bosagora/stoa/docs/Database_Schema.md

 CREATE TABLE IF NOT EXISTS "utxos" (
     "utxo_key"              BLOB    NOT NULL,
     "tx_hash"               BLOB    NOT NULL,
+    "type"                  INTEGER NOT NULL,
+    "unlock_height"         INTEGER NOT NULL,
     "amount"                NUMERIC NOT NULL,
     "lock_type"             INTEGER NOT NULL,
     "lock_bytes"            BLOB    NOT NULL,